numbas/editor/docs/jme-reference.rst

 * ``i`` - the square root of -1;
 * ``infinity``, ``infty`` or ``∞`` - infinity;
 * ``nan`` - "Not a number", sometimes returned by JavaScript functions.

+You can disable, override or define new constants in the question editor's :ref:`question-constants` tab.

 Grouped terms
 -------------